USEPA/workshops/lessons/02_r_basics.md

 ## {
 ##     UseMethod("mutate")
 ## }
-## <bytecode: 0x000002215b979570>
+## <bytecode: 0x000001e27a822930>
 ## <environment: namespace:dplyr>
 ```

 You will often see people use `require()` to load a package.
 It is better form to not do this.
 For a more detailed explanation of why `library()` and not `require()` see [Yihui Xie's post on the subject](http://yihui.name/en/2014/07/library-vs-require/.)

 And now for a little pedantry.
 You will often hear people use the terms "library" and "package" interchangeably.
 This is not correct.
 A package is what is submitted to CRAN, it is what contains a group of functions that address a common problem, and it is what has allowed R to expand.
-A library is, more or less, where you packages are stored.
+A library is, more or less, where your packages are stored.
 You have a path to that library and this is where R puts new packages that you install (e.g. via `install.packages()`).
 These two terms are related, but most certainly different.
 Apologies up front if I slip and use one when I actually mean the other...

 ## Operators and objects